zenwalk/create-new-app/README.md

 - [x] Include Redux as an option ~~(or default?)~~
 - [x] Include ~~`redux-first-router`~~ React Router as an option
+- [x] Include an option for vanilla JS projects
 - [ ] Implement PWA's by default with CLI option to disable
 - [ ] Implement ~~Jest~~ [Cypress](https://www.cypress.io/) along with a test for the generated components
 - [ ] Create `man` documentation for use in `package.json` - https://goo.gl/64HeiV